My Mr 4 has been asking for quite awhile if we can stay in a caravan.

 The first thing I noticed was the small, undercover area next to the van where there was a table and four chairs.
 This has great views to the river.
 Inside the van, there were two bedroom areas and a dining/lounge/kitchen area in the middle as well as a surprisingly spacious bathroom.

 A queen bed with electric blanket is at one end with cupboard space and a TV on an arm so you can it from basically everywhere in the van.
 There were river views from the window here.

 The lounge/dining/kitchen area had a comfy couch with a table that moved around.
-The kitchen area had everything we could need – a decent size fridge, stove, grill, microwave, toaster, kettle and was fully equipped although if you had a family of four here, you may struggle with enough crockery.
+The kitchen area had everything we could need – a great size fridge and freezer, stove, grill, microwave, toaster, kettle and was fully equipped.
+The whole thing is crazy spacious for a caravan.

 Tea, coffee, sugar and milk are provided on arrival.

-There is a heater/air conditioner on the ceiling and an extra moveable heater under the table.
+There is a heater/air conditioner on the ceiling which kept us plenty warm over the 2 degree night.

 Being in a caravan means there is limited hot water – only a five minute shower before it will run out and then take about 15 minutes to recover.
 You also shouldn’t use many electrical appliances at once.

-Overall though, I was very happy with our van and Mr 4 thought it was amazing!
+Overall, I was very happy with our van and the kids thought it was amazing!
 A huge hit all around.